 The ingredients here can be increased or decreased depending on how much rice you have left, so feel free to adjust it.

-If you wish to print the recipe, there’s a print-friendly icon below.
-Click on the images box to remove photos for easy and convenient printing.
+If you wish to print the recipe, click on the print-friendly icon below.
+Click on each image to remove photos for easy and convenient printing.

 Day-old rice (refrigerated left-over rice)

 Dash of salt, or to taste